schmidt73/guidescan-web/README.md

 ### Bug #1:

-Number of off-targets reported is incorrect!
-For example, the guidRNA:
+Number of off-targets reported is incorrect.
+For example, the guideRNA:

 chrV:911752-911774:-	TGAAAAATTTCGTAAAAAAT NGG